CoborgCMU/Coborg-Platform/catkin_ws/README.md

 **Note:Darknet and darknet_ros need to be setup seperately since the large weight files and large /data folder in darknet.
 See vision subsystem readme to setup these two package before catkin_make**

+**Note:If there is any error related to missing msg package, catkin_make the specific package seperately before catkin_make the whole system.**

 ```
+Optional: catkin_make <package_name>

 catkin_make
 ```